What are the European Sustainability Reporting Standards (ESRS)?

 Corporate responsibility within the European Union has taken a significant leap forward with the implementation of the Corporate Sustainability Reporting Directive (CSRD).

-This directive is a cornerstone of EU’s comprehensive strategy to enhance transparency and promote sustainable growth among enterprises.
+This directive serves as a cornerstone of the EU’s comprehensive strategy to enhance corporate transparency, integrate sustainability into core business strategies, and foster long-term growth.

-At the heart of this directive are the European Sustainability Reporting Standards (ESRS), designed to standardise how companies report on environmental, social, and governance (ESG) factors.
+At the heart of this directive are the European Sustainability Reporting Standards (ESRS), which are designed to standardise how companies report on environmental, social, and governance (ESG) factors, ensuring that sustainability disclosures are consistent, comparable, and actionable across the EU.

 Let's delve into the specifics of ESRS and examine their implication.